 Because of the rise of security threats, SSL is quickly becoming a necessity for websites.
 Many browsers will now tell visitors that sites are insecure if they lack an SSL certificate.
 In order to prevent this from happening, you need to put an SSL certificate on your site.

 pair Networks offers two different SSL certificate options:

 On one hand, pairSSL is an SSL certificate that renews yearly.
-Comodo, a certificate authority, backs pairSSL certificates and offers a Relying Party Warranty.
+Sectigo, a certificate authority, backs pairSSL certificates and offers a Relying Party Warranty.
 There are varying protection levels.
 See the pairSSL product page for more information.